karthikv/purview/README.md

   `KeyEvent = { name: string, key: string }`, where `name` is the name of the input and `key` is the [key that was pressed][key].

-- `onSubmit`: The event object is of type `SubmitEvent = { fields: { [key: string]: any } }`. `fields` is a mapping of form field names to values.
+- `onSubmit`: The event object is of type `SubmitEvent = { fields:
+  Record<string, unknown> }`. `fields` is a mapping of form field names to values.
 It is your responsibility to perform validation on `fields` for both the types and values, just as you would do if you were writing a server-side route handler.
-  [class-validator][class-validator] is a helpful library here.

   When you add an `onSubmit` handler, the default action of the submit event is automatically prevented (i.e. via `event.preventDefault()`).
 This stops the